Here are some common questions our clients ask:

-Cambodia is truly beautiful country and a photographers dream: the Khmer people are very friendly and approachable and often enjoy engaging with foreigners.
-Mix this in with the breathtaking temples of Angkor in the Siem Reap province as well as the floating villages of the Tonle Sap lake and one begins to get an idea why this is a must-visit destination for photographers.
-Tourism has been growing exponentially in recent years and every day bus-loads full of tourists flock to the temples at Angkor, but don’t let this put you off: with our experience we will take you to some of the hidden gems of Angkor, but also take you to the larger temples at the best times of day from a photography perspective when the crowds are less and the light-conditions ideal.
+Cambodia is truly beautiful country and a photographer’s dream.
+The Khmer people are very friendly and approachable, and often enjoy engaging with foreigners.
+Mix this in with the breathtaking temples of Angkor in Siem Reap province as well as the otherworldly villages floating on the Tonlé Sap lake and one begins to appreciate why this is a must-visit destination for photographers.
+Tourism has been growing exponentially in recent years and every day bus-loads of tourists flock to the temples at Angkor; but don’t let this put you off – with our wealth of experience we will show you a host of hidden gems of Angkor, and also show you the larger temples at the best times of day from a photography perspective when the crowds are at their lowest and the light-conditions are best.
+We’ll also venture deep into the real, rural Cambodia, to give you an experience most photographers can only dream of.

 When to Travel?

-Cambodia offers great photographic opportunities all year round and that is why we also offer tours throughout the year.
+Cambodia offers great photographic opportunities all year round.

-The monsoon season lasts from around May/June through to October/November.
+The “Wet season” (often dubbed green season for the luxuriant foliage and lush rice paddies that stretch the length and breadth of the country) starts around May/June through to October/November.
 The rain is not constant: it comes down in short, intense spells, mostly during the afternoon.
-This season is a great time for photography: the vivid green countryside and rice paddies, floating villages on the Tonle Sap lake and stormy/atmospheric skies provide a picture perfect backdrop for landscape photography.
-The added bonus is that during this time there are also fewer tourists around.
+In all our years of hosting workshops, we’ve never had to cancel because of rain.
+This season is a great time for photography: the vivid greens of the countryside or the flooded villages on the Tonle Sap lake set against towering clouds and deep blue skies provide a picture perfect backdrop for landscape photography.
+This season comes with the added bonus that there are fewer tourists around.

 Before Booking a Tour